eerhardt/RepoOrchestrator/README.md

 ## EventRegistrationTable

-This is implemented as an Azure Storage Table that stores all the "subscriptions" of which actions to execute when upstream repo current build information is updated.
+This is implemented as a JSON file also in https://github.com/eerhardt/versions.
+This file stores all the "subscriptions" of which actions to execute when upstream repo build information is updated.

 ## Available actions